Ke Aina Kai Townhomes 3

 No analysis available

-I searched the public remarks for explicit VA language such as "VA approved," "VA financing," or "VA loans accepted" and found none.
-The remarks discuss the home, short sale status, and community amenities, but do not reference VA eligibility.
+I searched the remarks for explicit VA language such as "VA approved," "VA financing," and "VA loans accepted" and found none.
+The remarks focus on upgrades, location, and short-sale status, but do not indicate VA eligibility.

 No analysis available